autonomouslogic/eve-csm-analysis/docs/csm18.md

 * The Oz  - elected in round 38
 * Mark Resurrectus - elected in round 39
 * Amelia Duskspace - elected in round 39

+* Kshal Aideron - selected by CCP
+* Stitch Kaneland - selected by CCP

 ## Eliminated Candidates